 Visual Art

-Students from Year 2 to Year 6 engaged in the 2022 Visual Arts program, which includes drawing, painting, printing, collage, sculpture, ceramics and fibre/textiles, as part of the arts curriculum.
-The Visual Arts program provides an exciting and positive learning environment for budding artists to develop their confidence, curiosity, imagination and artistic abilities.
+Students at Burrendah Primary School are given opportunities to engage in the Visual Arts, exploring a variety of mediums and techniques including drawing, painting, printing, collage, sculpture, ceramics, and fibre/textiles.
+Students in upper primary participate in Visual Arts lessons with a specialist art teacher.
+The Visual Arts program provides an exciting and positive learning environment for budding artists to develop their confidence, curiosity, imagination, and artistic abilities.

 The aim of the Visual Arts program is:

-• To allow students to learn at their own pace, using the iSTAR Model.
+• To allow students to learn at their own pace.

 • To engage students in life-long arts learning, through the continual exploration of a broad range of arts repertoire.